 Historically, those limitations might justify a valuation discount on the order of 35% or more of the value of the underlying interests transferred to the younger family members; and the taxable value for computing the gift tax, estate tax, or generation-skipping tax consequences of those transfers reflects those powerful valuation discounts.

-The new proposed regulations, that could become effective as early as December of 2016, would effectively eliminate valuation discounts available to those and similar types of transactions among family members, unless completed prior to the effective date of the new regulations.
+The new Treasury regulations, that could become effective as early as December of 2016, would effectively eliminate tax valuation discounts available to those and similar types of transactions among family members unless completed prior to the effective date of the new regulations.

 The proposed Treasury regulations apply to family limited partnerships and similar family-owned entities without regard to whether the underlying assets relate to active business interests or more passive holdings such as marketable securities and real property.
 In addition, although much of the focus of the new regulations is targeted toward lifetime gifting and sale transfers, the elimination of these valuation discounts will also impact a decedent’s retained interest in such entities in terms of their value to be included in his or her taxable estate.
 Even clients who have already made lifetime transfers under the benefit of the old rules and available discounts will still need to be mindful of the consequences these new regulations can have on family company interests which they still own.